Tenant / Community Opportunity to Purchase

 Considerations

-• Tenant empowerment: TOPA policies can be a tool of empowerment and self-determination for tenants, giving them the ability to participate in the sale of their homes.
-Opportunity to purchase harnesses tenants' collective power as they form tenants' associations to make decisions about purchasing, what organizations to partner with, and how to secure funding and legal counsel.
+• Tenant agency and collective ownership: TOPA policies offer tenants a pathway to greater agency and self-determination by enabling meaningful participation in the sale of their homes.
+TOPA harnesses tenants' collective power as they form tenant associations to make decisions about purchasing, which organizations to partner with, and how to secure funding and legal counsel.
 Upon a tenant purchase, residents have democratic control of their building and can address repairs, maintenance, and renovations as they best see fit.
-Even when TOPA doesn’t result in tenant ownership, it creates a seat at the table for tenants to participate in negotiations over the sale of their building.
-This can result in winning rent control provisions for tenants, preservation of affordability through low-income housing tax credits, or extending Section 8 contracts to maintain federal subsidies in buildings.
+Even when tenant ownership is not the outcome, these policies ensure that tenants have a seat at the table for tenants to participate in negotiations over the sale of their building.
+This participation can lead to negotiated outcomes such as rent stabilization, preservation of affordability through LIHTC, or extended Section 8 contracts to maintain federal subsidies in buildings - protecting affordability for current and future residents.

-• Unit and tenant eligibility: Cities and states should consider whether TOPA should apply to subsidized properties to preserve dedicated affordable housing or if it should also apply to unsubsidized properties to preserve rental housing in general.
-Strong TOPA policies such as that in DC cover both types of properties and help better preserve the availability of rental units and mitigate displacement.
-Policymakers must also determine the eligibility of potential purchasers, such as tenants at or below 80 percent AMI.
+• Unit and tenant eligibility: Policymakers must determine the scope of buildings and tenants eligible under TOPA/COPA.
+This includes deciding whether the policy applies to subsidized housing, unsubsidized rental stock, or both.
+Strong TOPA policies such as that in DC cover both types of properties and help better preserve availability of rental units and mitigate displacement.
+Policymakers must also determine eligibility of potential purchasers, such as tenants at or below 80 percent AMI.
 Policymakers should offer all tenants the opportunity to purchase by making all rental units eligible for TOPA and to best mitigate displacement.

 • Timing and notice provisions: TOPA should provide an adequate timeframe for tenants to organize and form an association, make an informed decision, secure funding, and put an offer together.
-Timing and notification periods should include ample notice of intent to sell to tenants and should outline timeframes for notification, statements of interest, negotiations, and time for residents to secure financing and financial assistance if needed.
-All notices should be provided in writing and typical notice periods range between several months to several years.
+Timing and notification periods should include ample notice of intent to sell to tenants and should outline timeframes for notification, statements of interests, negotiations, and time for residents to secure financing and financial assistance if needed.
+All notices should be provided in writing.
+Typical notice periods range between several months to several years.

-• Second right of refusal: If tenants choose to forgo their TOPA rights, they should have the opportunity to assign their TOPA rights to a qualified affordable housing provider, community land trust, or other nonprofit.
+• Second right of refusal: If tenants choose to forgo their TOPA rights, they should have the opportunity to assign their rights to a qualified affordable housing provider, community land trust, or other nonprofit.
 To preserve affordability, policymakers should ensure the third-party purchaser will maintain the property as affordable.
-Policymakers and tenants can also consider a second right of refusal for municipal governments such as Washington DC's District Opportunity to Purchase.
+Policymakers and tenants can also consider a second right of refusal for municipal governments such as Washington, D.C.'s District Opportunity to Purchase.

 • Adequate funding: Cities and states should dedicate funding to adequately support all aspects of a TOPA/COPA program to ensure its success.
 This should include funding for tenant outreach, education, technical assistance, enforcement, and a fund to assist tenant or community purchases such as a housing trust fund.